Medical treatment gets people well. Medical bills make a lot of people sick.

 Credit reporting agencies don’t care what kind of debt you have.
 If it’s discharged in bankruptcy, it’ll be like a zombie invasion on your credit report.

 A healthy credit score of 700 might plummet 200 points.
-Lower starting scores won’t have as far to drop, but you’ll still end up in the credit doghouse for a long time.
+Lower starting scores won’t have as far to drop, and in some cases, your credit score may improve after your debt is discharged.
 Bankruptcy impacts credit scores for years.